 At the range

-You should know that many of the premium guns I looked at had Geissele triggers in common.
+You should know that many of the premium guns I looked at on the range had Geissele triggers in common.
 The buzz I’m hearing is the consistency of pull, as well as a reliable trigger weight.
 This is a drop in improvement for a patrol rifle that will give a consistent spec.
 It goes without saying that my next build will have a Geissele trigger.

 I’d like to say the Mk 12 is the most exciting addition to the Daniel Defense family, but their furniture stole the show.
 Their pistol grip and buttstock have a textured tacky textured surface which puts the soft stuff near the palm and cheek.
 The toe of the buttstock is kicked up.
 It’s one of those “Why didn’t I think of that?” kinds of features.
 If you’re the officer searching in tight quarters, you already know what I mean.